lsst-sqre/sqr-097/index.md

 #### TAP Service:

-- Upon receiving a request to delete a job send an event to the delete_query topic
+- Upon receiving a request to delete a job send an event to the lsst.tap.job-delete topic
 - Update the status of the UWS job to set it to DELETED

 #### QServ:

-- Upon receiving a request to delete a job, stop and delete query
+- Upon receiving a request to delete a job, stop and delete query Our approach here would be to set the job to DELETED in UWS before sending off the event in Kafka.
+This ensures that the job is marked as deleted, in case the user checks the status before the event is processed by QServ.

-A detail here to be ironed out is whether we should set the job to DELETED in UWS regardless of what happens on the QServ side, or if we instead add another interaction step where we wait for a job status update from QServ which will then set the job to DELETED.

-If we go with the second approach, we may run into the following scenario:
-- User asks to delete a job.
-- User asks to see this job, which has a status of COMPLETED instead of DELETED.

-Therefore, it probably makes to go with the first approach and set the job to DELETED in UWS regardless of what happens on the QServ side.

-#### TAP Upload Data Flow
+#### Temporary Upload Data Flow

-The TAP Upload process will look something like this:
+The temporary TAP Upload process will look something like this:

 #### TAP Service:

 - Upon receiving a request to do a TAP_UPLOAD query, we take the uploaded file and push it to GCS.
-- Send the GCS URL along with a name for the file to the upload_table topic as additional metadata in the run_query event.
+- Send the GCS URL along with a name for the file as additional metadata in the lsst.tap.job-run event.

 #### QServ:

 - Upon receiving a request to upload a user table, use the GCS URL to upload the file into QServ.
-- Once table has been uploaded, initialize the query and send a topic to job_status with status = EXECUTING
+- Once table has been uploaded, initialize the query and send a topic to lsst.tap.job-status with status = EXECUTING
-- Upon completion, send an event to the job_status topic with the status of the job (COMPLETED / FAILED / ABORTED).
+- Upon completion, send an event to the lsst.tap.job-status topic with the status of the job (COMPLETED / FAILED / ABORTED).
 - Delete table from QServ

+This is a preliminary design for the temporary TAP upload which requires some more considerations and may be changed in the future as we get further into the implementation.

 ## 3. Event Schemas